 Economic and Career Outlook

 Groundskeepers can find employment anywhere there are yards and land with trees, lawn, flowers and shrubs.
 Opportunities are available at gardens, conservatories, parks, cemeteries, golf courses and sports fields, as well as larger private residences.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of grounds maintenance workers was expected to increase 6% from 2014-2024, which was average growth compared to other occupations.
-Landscaping and groundskeeping workers earned an average yearly salary of $27,460 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of grounds maintenance workers was expected to increase 11% from 2016-2026, which was faster than average growth compared to other occupations.
+Landscaping and groundskeeping workers earned an average yearly salary of $30,940 in 2018.

 Alternate Career Options

 Other options to consider in this career field include: